 It is essential to agree upon the meaning of words before getting into a discussion.
 In this article, we’ll deep-dive into the meaning of the word God and finally understand what God looks like.
 This article is based on the Mandukya Upanishad which was compiled thousands of years ago in the Indian subcontinent.
-The Mandukya Upanishad is the shortest of Upanishads and is regarded as a sufficient one to understand the nature of God.
+The Mandukya Upanishad is the shortest of Upanishads and is regarded as a sufficient one to understand the nature of God, what God would look like, what God would sound like or how it is to experience God.

 The earliest descriptions of God are from India, and the texts refer to God as consciousness.
 For the purposes of this discussion, let’s keep aside the Abrahamic notions of God and indulge in a purely Vedantic perspective.
 If you are new to Vedanta, it must be sufficient for now to understand God to be the consciousness that’s present in every being.
 When the human mind, instead of dissipating its energy going outward through the bodily organs, channelizes and focuses its energies inward it ceases to be mind any further and becomes a self-conscious singularity, which the Upanishads hail as Prajnanam, which is nothing but a Sanskrit term for self-consciousness.
 This, according to Upanishads, is God.
 Why is this God?
 Because it’s a singularity.
 And it cuts through all limitations of space and time.
 This is the reason why God in most religions have attributes like omniscience, omnipresence etc. Anyone who’s able to bring his mind to this state of singularity is technically God.
 There are countless examples of such people across the world, cutting across faiths and civilizations.
 And the key takeaway for people like you and me is that every being has the potential to realize this state- the state in which there’s only existence, consciousness, and bliss.